The Ph.D. Program in Clinical-Community Psychology with Rural,

 finalists for admission are required to attend an in-person interview.

-take place the first Friday in March.
+Interviews will take place within the first week in March.
 The interview process is an opportunity for you to

 learn about our program as well as for us to learn about you.
 This interview is